Bariqa-Anwar/ROBOTICS-BOOK/docs/module1/ros2-nodes.md

 ### 1.2 Initialize the workspace

-You can initialize an empty workspace with the following command:
+You can initialize an empty workspace with the following command :

 ```bash
 # From ~/ros2_ws